tdspora/syngen/README.md

 (including the cloud path), where the artifacts should be stored.
 Additionally, set the `MLFLOW_EXPERIMENT_NAME` environment variable to the name you prefer for the experiment.
 To get the system metrics, please set the `MLFLOW_ENABLE_SYSTEM_METRICS_LOGGING` environment variable to `true`.
+By default, the metrics are logged every 10 seconds, but the interval may be changed by setting the environment variable `MLFLOW_SYSTEM_METRICS_SAMPLING_INTERVAL` (for more detailed description look [here](https://mlflow.org/docs/latest/system-metrics/index.html))

 When using Docker, ensure the environmental variables are set before running the container.